timbussmann/timbussmann.github.io/_posts/2022-07-07-premature-dispsosal.md

 await result;
 ```

-The problem starts with not awaiting the call to `DoSomething` (one might argue that the problem really starts at not calling the method `DoSomethingAsync`) but instead returning the Task.
-This is a very common and popular code optimization in intermediary code to avoid paying the price of the compiler-generated state machine for handling async code.
-When a method only calls a single asynchronous method, just returning the `Task` from that method is much more efficient than marking the method with `async` and awaiting the method call.
-However in this case it will cause the `Main` method to return as soon as the first asynchronous operation happens.
-With the method completed, the `using` will of course also dispose the `MyDisposableClass` instance.
-If the asynchronous code path inside `DoSomething` now continues and tries to access the reference of `MyDisposableClass` it will already be disposed and therefore raise an exception.
+The problem starts with not awaiting the call to `DoSomething` (one might argue that the problem begins at not naming the method `DoSomethingAsync` ;-) ) but instead returning the Task.
+It is a widespread and popular code optimization in intermediary code to avoid paying the price of the compiler-generated state machine for handling async code.

+When a method only calls a single asynchronous method, returning the `Task` is much more efficient than marking the method with `async` and awaiting the invocation.
+However, in this case, it will cause the `Main` method to return immediately after the first asynchronous operation.

+With the method completed, the `using` will also dispose of the `MyDisposableClass` instance.
+If the asynchronous code path inside `DoSomething` now continues and tries to access the reference of `MyDisposableClass`, it will already be disposed of and therefore raise an exception.

 ## Unpredictable behavior